How to get prescription sunglasses

 Prescription sunglasses are sunglasses with your eyeglass prescription manufactured into the lenses.
 If you have a refractive error, such as astigmatism or farsightedness, sunglasses with a prescription can help make outdoor activities or driving during the day safer for your eyes.
-At Pearle Vision, you can find prescription sunglasses in a variety of lens types, including bifocal, multifocal and transition lenses.
+At Pearle Vision, you can find prescription sunglasses in a variety of lens types, including bifocal, multifocal and Transitions Lenses®.

 In general, most sunglass prescriptions cost between $100 and $500 to fill.
 However, some pairs can be more expensive, especially if they are from a designer brand or are used for a specific activity such as sports.